oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_XGBoost_Performance/README.md

 In this sample, you will an XGBoost model and prediction using Intel optimizations upstreamed by Intel to the latest XGBoost package and the un-optimized XGBoost 0.81 for comparison.

 ## Key Implementation Details
 This XGBoost sample code is implemented for the CPU using the Python language.
-The example assumes you XGBoost installed inside a conda environment, similar to what is delivered with the installation of the Intel&reg; Distribution for Python as part of the [&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/en-us/oneapi/ai-kit).
+The example assumes you XGBoost installed inside a conda environment, similar to what is delivered with the installation of the Intel&reg; Distribution for Python as part of the [Intel&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/en-us/oneapi/ai-kit).
 It also assumes you have set up an additional XGBoost 0.81 conda environment, with details on how to do so explained within the sample and this README.

 ## License
 Code samples are licensed under the MIT license.
 See